SaulLawliet/emacs.d/README.md

 (provide 'init-local)
 ```
-You should use keywords of `init-local.el` to search this repository.
+You should use keywords of `init-local` to search this repository.
 Then you'll find something needs you config, if you want it worked good.